raspberrypilearning/cd-intermediate-unity-sushi/en/step_5.md

 The `Update()` function runs really fast, so it makes asteroids really quickly.
 You can control how fast the asteroids are created with the `InvokeRepeating()` function.

+--- task ---
-+ Add this to your existing code:
+Add this to your existing code:

 ```csharp
 public float creationTime = 1f;